tyacbovi/talyacobovitch.github.io/_posts/2020-12-19-Training-process-observations.md

 * Can understand team design docs.
 * Knows what is the basic workflow in the team, for example, scrum and things alike.
 * Feeling able and understand the motivation to keep the docs and training up to date.
-* Takes initiative and feel safe too, passion is important.
+* Takes initiative and feel safe to, passion is important.
 * Ideally team member socially.

-So how can we get there?! in my mind the following observations can help in service of that.
+So after we figured out our more detailed goals from the traning process, we need to think and design what a "good training process" will contain.
+As I see it. the following observations are a part from any "good training process" that I have been through.

 Training planning
 -----------------
-* Each training step should have a clearly stated learning goal, like "getting to know framework X" or "getting familiar with workflow (like updating a message schema)".
+* Each training step should have a clearly stated learning goal, like "getting to know framework X" or "getting familiar with workflow Y (like updating a message schema)".
 This is important for several reasons:
-  * For the trainer side, to know what is cover in the training and manage the coverage (like the unit test coverage of a code repo).
-So you won't have duplication in your exercises (which equals to a waste of time), not have unintentionally covered topics, like a software project, allow more easily to update the training and allow your trainee a clear target on what to focus on.
+  * For the trainer side, you would know what is covered in every step and manage it's coverage on it's target goal (very much like a unit tests' coverage).
+So you won't have duplication in your exercises (which equals to a waste of time), won't have unintentionally uncovered topics.
+Like a software project, knowing the current level of tests coverage and making it run more efficiently it will gain more positive results for you.
-  * For the trainee side, you know exactly what you are going to go through (which can pique their interest and maybe lead them to explore on themselves, which is excellent of course), guide you on what to focus on, and maybe guide you to ask the more interesting questions.
+  * For the trainee side, they will know exactly what you are going to go through next on the training (which could peak their interest and maybe lead them to explore further by themselves, which is excellent of course).
+And should provide them a clear guidance on what to focus on and help them to ask more "interesting" (relevant) questions.
 * Every training goal should have an exercise to showcase it, so the trainee will get his/her "hands dirty" and raise questions early on.
 Of course, one exercise can cover more than one goal, so you will not end up with a lot of exercises that will tire your hard working trainee.
 * Different seniority levels require different knowledge levels, so design accordingly which could mean having more exercises or even totally different ones probably with the same core.
 This is for not "wasting" the time for the senior people with simpler exercises or get in too deep fairly quickly for less experienced people, this will probably simplify the training and shorten it.
 This can also mean in lesser need to monitor the trainee or asking them different questions for seeing what they learn.
 * Allow trainees to do things in their own style, like doing tasks linear or in parallel, learn by visually/reading/writing of course as currently possible.
 So they could start to see how their work style will fit in the team (or not, which could mean for them to find a way to adapt to it).
 * The training process mostly should be a self serve with the buddies support (see the clause about buddies later on), this is very important for serval reasons:
-  * This will allow some degree of independence to the trainee, and as we talked about earlier they could do the exercises in their own style or maybe pique their interest to explore.
+  * This will allow some degree of independence to the trainee, and as we talked about earlier they could do the exercises in their own style or maybe peak their interest to explore.
 And of course will lower the loud on the trainer, because allegedly everything is written down.
   * This forces you to maintain all the training material in some form of writing and not in the mind of a specific trainer (better bus factor).
   * Allows to also expose the entire training to the all company and get constant feedback from them, because they know pretty much what goes on in the training (of course there could be some variance).
 And maybe manage training material update as merge requests, which can help immensely in my mind.
 * In case of more than one person (trainee) in the process Ideally in the same or close stages, you should try to create a group environment if by setting them together or even fun activities special for them.
 This is beneficial for serval of reasons: